albar965/littlenavmap/web/README_documentation.txt

 Folders:

+	/                               general-purpose files *1
+	/html/                          html files *1
-	/			HTML files, irrespective of version of the web frontend /assets/		JS and CSS files of the original, legacy ui /assets/*/		JS and CSS files belonging to the particular version of the web frontend /images/		images native to the first party web frontend, irrespective of its version /plugins/		plugins
+        /html/*/                        html files belonging to the particular version of the web frontend /images/                        image files *1
+	/javascript_and_css/            general-purpose JS and CSS files *1 /javascript_and_css/*/          JS and CSS files belonging to the particular version of the web frontend /plugins/                       plugins *1
 	/themes/*/                      themes belonging to the particular version of the web frontend

+        *1 = irrespective of version of the web frontend

+/index.html :

+        redirects to the index file of the current web frontend version

 Entry file of web frontend version 2021-a :

-	/index.html
+	/html/2021-a/index.html

 DISCLAIMER: